John Fairweather: Family

 Fairweather married Evelyn Ronaldson in 1906 and their son William John Fairweather, born in 1907, also became an architect, starting as an assistant to his father.

 Death

-He was killed on 13 January 1942 during the wartime blackout, as a pedestrian crossing Cumbernauld Road in Stepps, being hit by a car with no lights.
+He was killed on 13 January 1942 during a wartime blackout, as a pedestrian crossing Cumbernauld Road in Stepps, being hit by a car with no lights.
 He is buried in Bedlay Cemetery in Moodiesburn.